 In the second method, the hydrogel was used in a column through which contaminated water was passed.
 This allowed up to 20 ml of water to be purified per minute.
 Both methods demonstrated high efficiency.

-We took water with a content of heavy metals - lead, cadmium, chromium, arsenic, mercury and cobalt - of different concentrations (from 50 to 300 mg).
-The results showed that, regardless of the amount of harmful substances and the composition of the water, the hydrogel is able to purify the liquid from 70% of metals.
+We took water containing heavy metals - lead, cadmium, chromium, arsenic, mercury, and cobalt - of varying concentrations (from 50 to 300 mg).
+The results showed that, regardless of the amount of harmful substances and the composition of the water, the hydrogel is capable of cleaning the liquid from 70% of metals.

 Scientists plan to study the ability of the development to remove heavy metals from contaminated waters in the Tomsk region and on the island of Java in Indonesia.
 The innovation will be used in the creation of a sorption column based on hydrogels.
 The efficiency of hydrogel recovery and desorption will be compared with other solid adsorbents.

-Siberian scientists have invented an installation for ecological water purification
+Siberian scientists have invented an ecological water purification plant

 Filters for cleaning donor blood were created in Russia for the first time